10 Best CrossFit Accessories Fully Tested & Reviewed

 - Straps are a bit thin

-The rope is sturdy and made of a material that won’t leave debris all over your floor after use.
+The rope is sturdy and made of a material that won’t leave debris all over your floor after using it.
 It’s also weatherproof and features strong handles that are easy to grip.
-Reviewers found the rope very durable, but a few did notice the edges of the rope tended to fray over time.
+Reviewers found the rope very durable, but a few did notice the edges of the rope starting to fray over time.

 The rope features comfortable grip handles and comes only in black.